-Use of HOME.
+- 12. Use of HOME.
 Funding from the HOME Investment Partnership Act ("HOME") is a resource that may be available to assist in the development of affordable housing.
 For a development with HOME funding to qualify for the 9% Credit and remain in basis, the HOME funds must be structured as a loan.
-If structured as a grant, the amount of such grant will be deducted from eligible basis.

-- 12. Use of HOME-ARP.
-Funding is made available by the American Rescue Plan Act of 2021 to be administered through the HOME Investment Partnership Program.
+If structured as a grant, the amount of such grant will be deducted from eligible basis. - 13.
+Use of National Housing Trust Fund.
+Funding from the National Housing Trust Fund ("NHTF") is subject to the requirements of the Build America Buy America Act.
+Due to the limited amount of NHTF resources available, applications that include a request for NHTF should also include an alternate FIN-100 that does not include NHTF as a source.
+Further details regarding the NHTF Program requirements can be found in the Developer's Guide. - 14.
+Use of HOME-ARP.
+Funding is made available by the American Rescue Plan Act of 2021.
+HOME-ARP funding will to be used for development and support of affordable housing, as currently permitted through the HOME-ARP Notice Investment Partnership Program.
 To qualify for this MHDC resource under the Plan, developments must commit to setting aside 15% or more of the units for the following tenant population: - Homeless; - At-risk of homelessness (as defined by the McKinney-Vento Homeless Assistance Act); - Fleeing or attempting to flee domestic violence, dating violence, sexual assault, stalking, or human trafficking; - Individuals for whom provision of supportive services or assistance herein would prevent homelessness or who are at the greatest risk of housing instability; or - Veterans and their families that meet any of the preceding criteria.